-- Observation: rare events are easy to remember, hard to guess - E.g. Website visited this morning that user rarely visits.
-E.g - User went to CNN.com today for the first time in 2 years! - Got call from friend I haven't spoken to in 5 years for first time today - Idea: Authenticate user by asking questions about user's outlier (rare) activities - What is caller's name from first call you received today? - Which news site did you not visit today?
+- Observation: rare events are easy to remember, hard to guess - E.g. A website user visited this morning that they rarely visits - User went to CNN.com today for the first time in 2 years! - Got call from friend I haven't spoken to in 5 years for first time today - Idea: Authenticate user by quizzing them to confirm rare (outlier) activities - What is caller's name from first call you received today? - Which news site did you not visit today?
 (CNN, CBS, BBC, Slashdot)?